Profile vs Permission Set vs Permission Set Group: The Complete Salesforce Access Guide

 Three layers, three jobs.

-- Permission Sets add — Permission Sets layer additional capability on top of Profiles.
-They're additive only.
+- Permission Sets add.
+Permission Sets layer additional capability on top of Profiles.
+They are additive only.
 A user can have many Permission Sets.

-The most common misuse is treating Profiles like Permission Sets — building 30 different Profiles, each with subtly different permissions, for 30 different roles.
-That's a maintenance nightmare.
+The most common misuse is treating Profiles like Permission Sets, building thirty different Profiles, each with subtly different permissions, for thirty different roles.
+That is a maintenance nightmare.
 Stop doing it.
+The second most common misuse is forgetting that Roles do not grant capability at all, which is how a Sales Rep ends up able to see an Opportunity they cannot edit and admins burn an afternoon debugging the wrong layer.

 The minimum-access Profile pattern